tylerdukedev/pokemon-generator/README.md

--- Learned how to call functions more efficiently using HTML attributes -- Further polished my ability to write and implement functions -- Learned how to implement keyboard functions (Such as the backspace and enter key)
+-- Learned how to call functions more efficiently using HTML attributes -- Further polished my ability to write and implement functions -- Learned how to implement keyboard functions (Such as the backspace and enter key) -- How to use Git!
+This is an ongoing process for me as I only wish to host projects I believe are worth something to others.
+I got *a lot* of Git experience during this which makes me super happy!

 # challenges
 <h3>limit()</h3>